arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 sec left.
 If you have drawn one and you see no usages in more than 15 sec - try to convert or hold it (or withdrawal it if no choices).
 * Additional note to previous one: never let drawn card fade out.
+* In general Balance is still better than Arrow, because Arrow does not boost DoTs and oGCD skills.
+In other hand priority of Balance and Spear is questionable.

 ## Minor Arcana

 * Never hold it.
 Lady of Crowns is a good oGCD alternative to Benefic II.
-* If you don't see usage for current card in 10-15 sec, and can't or don't want to hold it or Royal Road - convert it to Minor Arcana.
+* If you don't see usage for current card in 10-15 sec, and can't or don't want to hold it or Royal Road it - convert to Minor Arcana.

 ## Lightspeed